 Shown above, Benjamin Moore Abalone

-What type of paint colours look good with Pediment?
+What type of paint colors look good with Pediment?

-There are some GORGEOUS paint colours that look pretty in a palette with Pediment, such as
+There are some GORGEOUS paint colors that look pretty in a palette with Pediment, such as

-- Some smoky gray paint colours with a passive blue or blue-purple undertone
+- Some smoky gray paint colors with a passive blue or blue-purple undertone

 - Some blue-green-gray blends

 - Some gray-blue blends